RobertLeisner/Bodoconsult.AppInfrastructure/doc/Bodoconsult.App/Others.md

 }
 ```

+# Data protection

-# DataProtectionManager for protecting secrets like credentials
+## DataProtectionManager for protecting secrets like credentials

 DataProtectionManager implements a file based solution for save storage of sensitive data based on Microsoft.AspNetCore.DataProtection to be used in console apps etc. without the need of more sophisticated tools like Azure Vault etc..

+Important: unprotecting data is possible only on the machine the data protection was done.

+### Using without DI container

+See the following example for how to use DataProtectionManager without DI container:

 ``` csharp
 [Test]